gnemtsov/ab-app2/README.md

 3. Run `npm start` in the frontend folder to start webpack development server
 4. Have fun! :smiley:

 # Authorization
 AB-APP2 AppSync client is authorized using AWS_IAM auth type.
-But this first auth layer simply allows access to AppSync API for all anonimous users.
+But this first auth layer simply allows access to AppSync API for all anonymous users.
 It is handled by AWS Cognito federated identity pool with enabled unauthenticated access.

 Actual authorization of AB-APP2 users is based on JWT tokens.
-Bearer token is passed along side with cognito tokens in x-app-token header with every request.
-All auth logic is handled by the backend lambda code.
+Bearer token is passed along side with cognito tokens in `x-app-token` header with every request.
+All auth logic is handled by the backend Lambda code.

+# TODO
+- DynamoDB support
+- Subscriptions and Real-Time features
+- PWA features and offline functionality

-## How to contribute
+# How to contribute
 1. Click the "Fork" button.
 2. Clone your fork to your local machine:
 ```shell